ArloTheGreat/ArloTheGreat/README.md

 ### Why I chose digi tech
 I want to study digi tech because I thought that it would be fun to learn something that I knew neer nothing about.

+### Digital Languages I can use
+I Don't know any languages

+### What I want to make in thge future
-In the future I would like to create a video game
+In the future I would like to create a video game that works